wp-plugins/jabber-feed/readme.txt

 * Check the node authorizations if it is already existing.

+* Improve the internationalization strings (and set at least 2 default
+languages: English and French).

+* And what if the post or page is private?
+Should it be added on a node?
+Maybe a node with a white list that the admin can manage?

 == Contacts ==

 You can have some news about this plugin on [my freedom haven](http://jehan.zemarmot.net "my public diary") or of course, soon by subscribing on a xmpp pubsub node.